 ||7 nights 3-star hotels, 4 nights 1 mountain inns, 6 dinners, airport transfers

 If you're an independent hiker and prefer to go at your own pace, or have travel dates that don't match up with our guided tours, you may prefer to arrange the Tour du Mont Blanc as a self-guided hiking tour.
-The self-guided tour price is per person based on two people sharing a standard double room, and the itinerary is different than our guided tour itinerary.
+The self-guided tour price is per person based on two people sharing a standard double room, and the itinerary is slightly different than our guided tour itinerary.

 This self-guided tour includes prepaid hotels with breakfast each morning and 6 dinners, airport pickup and dropoff, hiking maps, detailed route descriptions, and lots of useful information that will help your trip run smoothly.